• Skip to main content

 Preheat the oven to 350°.
 Spray 12 mini bundtlette pans or mini muffin pans.

-Place the champagne, melted butter, eggs, sugar and vanilla seeds and stir until thoroughly combined.
+Place the champagne, melted butter, eggs, sugar and vanilla seeds in a medium mixing bowl and stir until thoroughly combined.
 Add the flour, baking powder and salt and stir until well mixed and no signs of dry ingredients remain.
 Divide the batter between the prepared molds and bake for 15 – 20 minutes, until a tester inserted in the center comes out clean.
 Cool in the pan for 10 minutes, then turn out onto a rack to cool completely.
 The cakelettes can be stored in an airtight container for up to a day.

 Serves 6